mmoth-kurtis/MMotH-Fenics-UK/documentation/lab_meeting.md

 -[ ] Have made significant progress on coding optimization framework -[ ] Significant progress on three state revisions
 -[ ] Finish paper review
+-[ ] Start thinking about calcium transient for sensitivity paper

+Questions:
+* Hossein: can you help me with the transform world matrix mesh generation step?
+* General: Tuning Windkessel parameters?